 - Influence.
 Both their follower count and their engagement metrics (likes, shares) matter.

 - Location.
 Whether your brand is local or national, you want an influencer’s core audience to have access to your products.

+You can find influencers in the Users tab of the Discovery page.
+Just enter a topic in the search bar.
 You’ll see their follower count right away.
-Click on their profile to find other engagement numbers such as how many people have liked their videos.
+Click on their profile to look up other engagement numbers such as how many people have liked their videos.

 Use Smart Video Soundtrack

 Smart Video Soundtrack is a free creative tool offered by TikTok.
 It automatically pairs appropriate music with your video.